 Oh my goodness, now I know!

-Reduce peak energy use, keep the ac low or off when you’re not home, turn off the lights when not in use, unplug and turn off other appliances when not in use.
+Reduce peak energy use, keep the AC low or off when you’re not home, turn off the lights when not in use, unplug and turn off other appliances when not in use.
 Overhead ceiling fans use 80% less power than central AC and can really work well to cool the room down.

 You can also switch bulbs to more energy efficient lighting to reduce energy waste and save money.

-4. Rely on Reusable Container
+4. Rely on Reusable Containers

 Using reusable containers is essential in cutting down on plastic, but it can also help save you money.